griffdean/hello-world/README.md

 # hello-world
 Just another repository
 My name is Griffon Dean.
 I am an animation major and I like to play soccer.
+I also like to hike.